pingcap/docs/br/backup-and-restore-tool.md

 #### Check for the `new_collations_enabled_on_first_bootstrap` variable

 Since TiDB v6.0.0, the default value of [`new_collations_enabled_on_first_bootstrap`](/tidb-configuration-file.md#new_collations_enabled_on_first_bootstrap) has changed from `false` to `true`.
-When the value `new_collations_enabled_on_first_bootstrap` is consistent between the upstream and downstream clusters, BR safely restores the backup data of the upstream cluster to the downstream cluster.
+When the value of `new_collations_enabled_on_first_bootstrap` is consistent between the upstream and downstream clusters, BR safely restores the data backed up in the upstream cluster to the downstream cluster.

-Since v6.0.0, BR backs up the `new_collations_enabled_on_first_bootstrap` configuration of the upstream cluster and then checks whether this configuration is consistent between the upstream and downstream clusters.
-If the value of `new_collations_enabled_on_first_bootstrap` is inconsistent between the upstream and downstream clusters, BR does not perform data restore and reports an error.
+Since v6.0.0, BR backs up the `new_collations_enabled_on_first_bootstrap` configuration of the upstream cluster and then checks whether the value of this configuration is consistent between the upstream and downstream clusters.
+If the value is inconsistent between the upstream and downstream clusters, BR does not perform the data restore and reports an error.

-If you need to restore data in a TiDB cluster of an earlier version to TiDB v6.0.0 or a later version, you need manually to check whether the value of `new_collations_enabled_on_first_bootstrap` is consistent between the upstream and downstream clusters:
+Suppose that you have backed up the data in a TiDB cluster of an earlier version of v6.0.0, and you want to restore this data to a TiDB cluster of v6.0.0 or later versions.
+In this situation, you need manually to check whether the value of `new_collations_enabled_on_first_bootstrap` is consistent between the upstream and downstream clusters:

-- If the `new_collations_enabled_on_first_bootstrap` configuration value is consistent, you can add `--check-requirements=false` to the restore command to skip this configuration check.
+- If the value is consistent, you can add `--check-requirements=false` to the restore command to skip this configuration check.
-- If the `new_collations_enabled_on_first_bootstrap` configuration value is inconsistent and you forcibly perform the restore, BR will report a [data validation error](/br/backup-and-restore-tool.md#usage-restrictions).
+- If the value is inconsistent, and you forcibly perform the restore, BR reports a [data validation error](/br/backup-and-restore-tool.md#usage-restrictions).

 ### Back up and restore table data in the `mysql` system schema (experimental feature)